story645/proposal/draft/outline.md

             * q & qhat
         4. building out of blocks: composition & equivalence

-5. case study: (maybe weave code in w/ math?)
+5. code: (maybe weave code in w/ math?)
     - start at artist
     - pull back to data (xi, continuity)
     - how do we encode? push forward through nu and q
+    - where is this model powerful? step vs. continuous example

-big picture takeaway: trying to do way too much w/ every sentence/paragraph/figure, end up w/ too much tell & not enough show
+big picture takeaway: trying to do way too much w/ every sentence/paragraph/figure, end up w/ too much tell & not enough show, also look at the proposal revisions & see what/if stuff was addressed in rewrite

 instead structure around benefits or change them:
 1. maintainability